A Lincoln look-alike in the Old State Capitol, during the city’s History Comes Alive festival

 Abraham Lincoln is one of the USA’s most beloved presidents.
 In Springfield, see the story of Lincoln the husband, father and man, before he was president.
 Play Abe’s Hat Hunt, another Explorer Passport experience highlighting 12 Lincoln historic sites and attractions.
 Tour the Abraham Lincoln Presidential Museum, which features special effect theaters and engaging exhibits chronicling Lincoln’s life from boyhood through his presidency and assassination.

 Next, venture out to see Lincoln’s New Salem State Historic Site, a reconstruction of the 1830s prairie cabin village where Lincoln lived prior to Springfield, as well as Lincoln Home National Historic Site, the only home the president ever owned.
 Continue to the Old State Capitol, where Lincoln tried cases before the court, served in the legislature and delivered his famous House Divided speech.
 Then, stop at the Lincoln Depot, where he gave his Farewell Address before departing to Washington, D.C.
-Finish your journey with a somber visit to The Lincoln Tomb, the final resting place of Lincoln, his wife and three of their children.
+Finish your journey with a reflective visit to The Lincoln Tomb, the final resting place of Lincoln, his wife and three of their children.

 Exquisite Architecture and Museums